oracle-samples/oci-streaming-datasync-sample/README.md

 - If things dont work, here are some [troubleshooting tips for Oracle Cloud Functions](https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionstroubleshooting.htm) you can try.

 - The Oracle Cloud Functions are configured to emit logging info using standard system logging, this can be useful when debugging the functions.
-This logging can be either retrieved in OCI Logging or you can use a 3rd party remote syslogurl logging service.
-OCI Logging is installed/configured by default , if you want to use a 3rd party system like [Papertrail](https://papertrailapp.com/) then setup the remote logging using the following command.

-  `fn update app Serverless_Integration --syslog-url <syslogurl>`

-- For more information see this [blog article](https://blogs.oracle.com/developers/simple-serverless-logging-for-oracle-functions) written by the Oracle OCI development organisation where they explain how to setup logging for Oracle Cloud Functions.
+-  Make sure you have defined all the required IAM policies.

 ## Security